kubernetes/kubernetes/docs/access.md

 Initial Features:
 - Policy object is immutable
-- Policy objects are statically populated in the k8s API store by reading a config file.
-Only admin can do this.
+- Policy objects are statically populated in the K8s API store by reading a config file.
+Only a K8s Cluster Admin can do this.
 - Just a few policies per `project` which list which users can create objects, which can just view, them, etc.
 - Objects are created with reference to these default policies.

 Improvements:
 - Have API calls to create and delete and modify Policy objects.
-These would be in a separate API group from core k8s APIs.
-This allows for replacing the k8s authorization service with an alternate implementation, and to centralize policies that might apply to services other than k8s.
+These would be in a separate API group from core K8s APIs.
+This allows for replacing the K8s authorization service with an alternate implementation, and to centralize policies that might apply to services other than K8s.
 - Ability to change policy for an object.
 - Ability to create an object with a non-default policy effective immediately at creation time.
 - Ability to defer policy object checking to a policy server.